Eruwa: Education

 Eruwa is host to Adeseun Ogundoyin Polytechnic.
 It was established as a satellite campus of the Polytechnic Ibadan on Tuesday 19 January 1982 and later converted into an autonomous Polytechnic in 2014.
 The first set of students (88 in all) began their academic work in November 1981, a few months before the official launching ceremony.
 The school now offers courses leading to the award of the Ordinary National Diploma (OND) and Higher National Diploma (HND).
 There are also numerous public and private primary and secondary schools located in the town.
 Obaseeku High School is the first secondary school in Eruwa.
 It was established on 28 February 1964.
 Adeseun Ogundoyin Polytechnic was established in 2014.

 Economic activities

 The indigenous economic activity of the people of Eruwa revolves around agriculture which includes farming, fishing, hunting and animal husbandry.
 Other economic activities include manufacturing and trading.
 The main crops include yam, cassava, guinea corn, maize, pepper, tobacco, cotton and melon seeds.
 Also grown in the area are cocoa, kola nuts, oranges and palm trees.
 The occupational choice of the people was largely influenced by the geographical location of the town.

 Administration

-Eruwa is the headquarters of Ibarapa Local Government.
+Eruwa is headed by a monarch who is referred to as Eleruwa of Eruwa.
+The present monarch, His Royal Majesty, Oba Samuel Adebayo Adegbola, Ajobo Olurin I, whose appointment was confirmed by the Executive Governor of Oyo State, Engr.
+Oluseyi Abiodun Makinde.
+Eruwa is the headquarters of Ibarapa East Local Government.
 Local Governments at present are institutions created by military governments but recognized by the 1999 constitution and they are the third tiers of government in Nigeria.
 Ibarapa East Local Government is made up of Eruwa and Lanlate.
 Eruwa has six wards, while Lanlate has four wards, making ten wards in total.
-The current chairman of the Local Government is Mr Raji Adeleke (Asela) of APC Party.
+The current chairman of the Local Government is Hon.
+Kazeem Arogundade of the Peoples Democratic Party, PDP.